Friday, October 20, 2006

 But a piece of the past is waiting for them in the upstairs bathroom.
 In there, an old patient has stripped off his clothes and holds a gun to his head.
 And before he shoots himself, he tries to take the psychiatrist with him.

 In that dynamic, we see the central fear of the gothic tale.
 When we finally have something to lose, when we want nothing more than to escape the bounds of the past, our ghosts rise up, and their demands can be merciless.
 As in the case of The Sixth Sense, or any of the tales I’ve listed before, our ghosts have the power to erase our future, and very often, they do; almost always, they forever alter it.

-That sort of contradiction is always a part of the act of reaching for the gothic in life.
-Those of us who enjoy the mysterious and grotesque, those things that shake our sense of reality, do so in part because we are afraid of the unknown, but there is something necessary and thrilling in confronting that fear.
+That sort of contradiction is always a part of the act of reaching for the gothic.
+Those of us who enjoy the mysterious, fantastic, weird and grotesque, those things that shake our sense of reality, do so in part because we are afraid of the unknown, sure.
+But there is something necessary and thrilling in confronting that fear.
 It makes us feel more fully alive.
 When we sit around the proverbial campfire and place a flashlight under our features and drop our voice to a menacing tone, we are sharing an enhanced sense of being human with others.
 Those who mock or condemn such behavior always ignore the healthy zeal of it.